The Caretaker (musician): 2011: Breakthrough and An Empty Bliss Beyond This World

 After 2008, the Caretaker's website announced that "work has begun on a new release for early 2010 which will shift focus completely towards the brain and brain function, recall and error".
 During this time, Kirby released Sadly, the Future Is No Longer What It Was under his own name, which was described by Pitchfork as "music of stasis that doesn't announce itself as much as it seeps."

 Kirby's focus at this time was on another album, and did not plan out making another Caretaker record of this kind - the album was made because of "pure chance in action at all times.".
 The critical impact of An Empty Bliss Beyond This World is explored in detail on its page.

-He also completed the OST for Grant Gee's film Patience (After Sebald) (2012) in this period.
+He also completed the soundtrack for Grant Gee's film Patience (After Sebald) (2012) during this period.
 Kirby's score for the film uses a 1927 record of Franz Schubert's piano-and-voice-only composition Winterreise (1828) as its main audio source.
-It also differs from other works of the project where hissing sounds are used instead of crackles, the loops are shorter in lengths, and the non-musical aspects of each track (the hiss sounds) serve as the foreground of the mix.
+It also differs from other works of the project where hissing sounds are used instead of crackles, the loops are shorter in length, and the non-musical aspects of each track (the hiss sounds) serve as the foreground of the mix.